Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 ### 6/5/2024 - 6/6/2024

-Finished map3 and map5.
+Finished map4.
 Also started a jumppad class.

+### 6/7/2024 - 6/8/2024

+Modified all 4 maps so they are beatable.
+Added a menu for when you beat the game and also a menu for choosing which map you want to pick.
+In the win menu, also added a timer and a gem counting system.